stoplightio/elements/docs/getting-started/usage/layout.md

 Note that those are only our recommendations.
 You can use any other HTML/CSS approaches to limit the height of `API` component.

 Also, you don't *have to* limit the height.
-Tthe `API` component without any additional styling will still work 100% correctly and look aesthetic.
+The `API` component without any additional styling will still work 100% correctly and look aesthetic.
 You just won't get the "two scrollbars" functionality.